 Due to their lack of high body fat levels, Salukies can be extremely sensitive to anesthesia and other pain relief drugs.

 However, modern medicine offers drugs that are sight hound compatible and bad reactions are far less possible.

 But, it is never a bad idea to check with the vet if he is aware of how sensitive your Saluki is.
-This will allow for a proper therapy and anesthesia levels if your dog is being operated.
+This will allow for proper therapy and anesthesia levels if your dog is being operated.

-Unfortunately, sometimes, this malignant cancer that can be found in the spleen and the lining of blood vessels can also develop with Salukis.
+Unfortunately, sometimes, this malignant cancer can be found in the spleen and the lining of blood vessels can also develop with Salukis.

 This is a disease that attacks the dog’s heart muscle and it can take two forms: hypertrophic or/and dilated.

 Hypertrophic cardiomyopathy is an illness that causes a drastic increase in heart muscle mass and can result in a heart attack.